 Combining features with consulting: Liquid support

-As mentioned before, Conditional display and the Customization engine are two features of the MailUp platform that only need to be activated, and can be managed independently by each company.
+As mentioned before, Display conditions and the Customization engine are two features of the MailUp platform that only need to be activated, and can be managed independently by each company.

 But there is another possibility here.
 In fact, MailUp offers a consulting service called Liquid support, which is divided into two solutions: